-One of our most frequently asked questions is: Are Three Ships Beauty products pregnancy and breastfeeding safe?
-Simply put - yes we are!* The only product we would recommend you refrain from using is our Refresh Cleanser as it contains higher volumes of salicylic acid.
+One of our most frequently asked questions is whether Three Ships Beauty products pregnancy and breastfeeding safe?
+Simply put - yes we are!*

 *Disclaimer: Always consult your physician first.
 Three Ships avoids essential oils and ingredients that are known to not be safe for pregnant or breast-feeding women.
 These claims have not been validated through third party testing.
 Claims have not been validated by the FDA.

 As your body undergoes changes before and after birth, so does your body’s largest organ - your skin.
 Aside from the renowned “pregnancy glow” and unavoidable stretch marks, the skin visibly displays other responses to hormonal changes.

 One includes acne, formed by sebaceous oil (oil glands) and sweat.
 Acne is also common in the postpartum stage due to hormonal swings, stress, and sleep deprivation.
 Another would be increased redness and blotchiness to the skin, given the shifts in blood circulation.

 So, although such symptoms are inevitable, the child-bearer must be mindful of the baby’s health while treating their skin.

 Babies are often born with flawless, clear skin, but it is up to their carrier to ensure their health.
 Dr. Camille Introcaso from the Schweiger Dermatology Group, states that topical products (such as skincare and medications), to a degree, are absorbed into our bloodstream.
 Like foods and drinks, what you put on your skin can affect the developing baby.